 - 8 wooden sticks

 - Candy thermometer

 - Line a baking sheet with parchment paper.

 - Dip apples in boiling water for about 3 to 5 seconds.
-Gently wipe down surface with paper towels to remove any wax residue on skin.
+Gently wipe down the surface with paper towels to remove any wax residue on the skin.
 Pat dry.

-- In a sauce pan over medium high heat, combine butter, brown sugar, corn syrup, and condensed milk.
+- In a saucepan over medium-high heat, combine butter, brown sugar, corn syrup, and condensed milk.
 Bring to a boil, stirring constantly.
-Lower heat to medium and continue to cook, stirring constantly for about 25 to 30 minutes or until a candy thermometer reads 248 degrees F. The caramel should coat back of spoon.
-Check by dropping a teaspoon of the syrup in a glass of cold water.
+Lower heat to medium and continue to cook, stirring constantly for about 25 to 30 minutes or until a candy thermometer reads 248 degrees F. The caramel should coat back of a spoon.
+Check by dropping a teaspoon of the syrup into a glass of cold water.
 It's ready if it forms into a firm ball.

 - Immediately (while the caramel is still hot) roll apples on peanuts to fully coat.
 Sprinkle peanuts on missed spots.
 Arrange apples stick side up on prepared baking sheet.
 Allow to completely cool.